godotengine/godot-docs/classes/class_directory.rst

 - :ref:`int<class_int>` **get_drive_count** **(** **)**

 On Windows, returns the number of drives (partitions) mounted on the current filesystem.

+On macOS, returns the number of mounted volumes.

+On Linux, returns the number of mounted volumes and GTK 3 bookmarks.

 On other platforms, the method returns 0.

 ----